Celebrating 30 Years of Saving Lives through the Vaccines for Children Program (VFC)

 Signed into law as part of the Omnibus Budget Reconciliation Act of 1993, the Vaccines for Children program was designed to remove cost as a barrier to immunization, ensuring that no child is denied the vaccines they need due to financial constraints.
 Three decades later, we can proudly say that the VFC program has made a profound difference.

 The VFC program has provided millions of doses of vaccines to children across the United States, saving lives and preventing countless illnesses.
-Since its inception, it is estimated that routine childhood vaccines given in the U.S. will prevent over one million deaths, 472 million illnesses, and 29.8 million hospitalizations over the course of the lifetimes of the children who have received vaccines.
+Since its inception, it is estimated that routine childhood vaccines given in the U.S. will prevent over one million deaths, 508 million illnesses, and 32 million hospitalizations over the course of the lifetimes of the children who have received vaccines.
+The societal costs of routine childhood immunization across 30 cohorts of children amount to $268 billion, while the resulting societal savings total $2.9 trillion.
+Childhood immunizations continue to provide substantial health and economic benefits while promoting health equity.

 A Milestone Achieved Through Grassroots Advocacy